kilpatrickaudio/CARBON/README.md

 # CARBON
 CARBON Sequencer

-The is the source code for the CARBON hardware music sequencer by Kilpatrick Audio.
-Please see this link for a link to the product details:
+This is the source code for the CARBON hardware music sequencer by Kilpatrick Audio.
+Please see this link for product details:

 [CARBON page at Kilpatrick Audio](http://www.kilpatrickaudio.com/?p=carbon)